Volumetric Rendering with Baked Quadrature Fields: Introduction

 Researchers have thus been exploring real-time rendering methods using voxel grids \cite{snerg2021} and polygonal meshes \cite{chen2022mobilenerf,yariv2023bakedsdf} to address the challenge of representing scene geometry in neural volumetric rendering.
-While MobileNeRF~\cite{chen2022mobilenerf} and BakedSDF~\cite{yariv2023bakedsdf} have made progress in using \textit{binary} opacities to restrict volumetric content to polygonal meshes they cannot represent \textit{transparent} surfaces such as glass or clouds as they rely on a \textit{single} point to render each ray, unable to represent anything other than hard surfaces.
-To overcome this limitation, multiple quadrature points need to be sampled along a ray within the neural volumetric rendering setup.\footnote{Note that simply using multiple quadrature points does not enable modeling complicated physics-based rendering such as refraction, but we limit ourselves in this work to what is possible strictly with volume rendering.} However, precisely and efficiently storing such quadrature points is difficult and still an open problem.
-Most relevantly, SNERG~\cite{snerg2021} circumvents this problem by, instead of storing quadrature points precisely, using a volumetric representation to store opacity, diffuse colour, and feature vectors.
-They then march rays through a regular sparse voxel grid combined with deferred rendering to generate pixel colour.
-This method, however, requires large GPU memory to store volumetric data, and is incompatible with standard rendering pipelines when it comes to representing transparent objects.
+While MobileNeRF~\cite{chen2022mobilenerf} and BakedSDF~\cite{yariv2023bakedsdf} have made progress in using \textit{binary} opacities to restrict volumetric content to polygonal meshes they cannot represent \textit{transparent} surfaces such as glass or clouds as they rely on a \textit{single} point to render each ray, \gs{thus} unable to represent anything other than hard surfaces.
+To overcome this limitation, multiple quadrature points need to be sampled along a ray within the neural volumetric rendering setup.\footnote{Note that simply using multiple quadrature points does not enable modeling complicated physics-based rendering such as refraction, but we limit ourselves in this work to what is possible strictly with volume rendering.} \gs{ Towards that end, MERF~\cite{reiser2023merf} allows for fast rendering of large-scale scenes with a small memory footprint by utilizing a sparse feature grid and high-resolution 2D feature planes.
+They use a hybrid of planar and volumetric representations to model the scene but do not extract an explicit geometry that can enable downstream tasks in graphics and simulation.} Thus, precisely and efficiently storing quadrature points needed for volumetric rendering is difficult and still an open problem.
+Partially circumventing this problem, Adaptive-Shells~\cite{adaptiveshells2023} enables the rendering of fur and hair by performing volumetric rendering within a shell defined around the surface extracted from a signed distance field.
+However, their inherent representation based on SDF can be limiting in glassy media where SDF fails to recover a correct surface.